Evolution and Adaptation of Australian Plants

 Learn about the discovery and classification of the Wollemi pine

-Study the pollination adaptations of flowers of Australian native plants.
+Study the pollination adaptations of Australian native plants.

 It was great to use plant samples and fossils that we don't have at school.
 Covered many dot points and consolidated information.